heavyai/heavydb/MapDBetaGuide.md

 ```
 COPY ( <SELECT statement> ) TO '<file path>' [WITH (<property> = value, ...)];
 ```
 `<file path>` must be a path on the server.
 This command exports the results of any SELECT statement to the file.
+There is a special mode when `<file path>` is empty.
+In that case, the server automatically generates a file in `<MapD Directory>/mapd_export` that is the client session id with the suffix `.txt`.

 `<property>` in the optional WITH clause can be: